Coalgebraic $K$-theory: The comparison maps on the Sweedler dual of an algebra

 \begin{proof} Given a finitely generated and projective $A$-module $M$, we show that the natural map $M\to M^{\circ *}$ is an isomorphism.
 Since $M$ is finitely generated, there exists $n$ such that there is a surjective $A$-linear homomorphism $A^{\oplus n}\rightarrow M$.
 As $M$ is projective, the previous map splits by a section $s\colon M\rightarrow A^{\oplus n}$.
 We see that $M^{\circ *}$ inherits therefore a surjective map $(A^{\oplus n})^{\circ *}\cong (A^{\circ *})^{\oplus n}\to M^{\circ *}$ that splits with ${s^{\circ}}^*\colon M^{\circ *}\rightarrow (A^{\circ *})^{\oplus n}$.
 Therefore the natural map $M\rightarrow M^{\circ *}$ is a retract of the map $A^{\oplus n}\rightarrow (A^{\circ *})^{\oplus n}$, which is an isomorphism as $A$ is reflexive:

-Since $A$ is reflexive, then its finite dual $A^\circ$ is coreflexive.
-Therefore, we can argue similarly that given a finitely cogenerated and injective $A^\circ$-comodule $N$, we obtain the natural map $N\rightarrow N^{*\circ}$ as a retract of an isomorphism:
+Since $A$ is reflexive, its finite dual $A^\circ$ is coreflexive.
+Therefore, we can argue similarly that given a finitely cogenerated and injective $A^\circ$-comodule $N$, the natural map $N\rightarrow N^{*\circ}$ is a retract of an isomorphism:

 Therefore $(-)^*\colon \Inj_\fc(A^\circ)^\op\rightarrow \Proj_\fg(A)$ and $(-)^\circ\colon \Proj_\fg(A)\rightarrow \Inj_\fc(A^\circ)^\op$ are inverse of each others. \end{proof}

 \begin{corollary} Let $C$ be a $k$-coalgebra such that its dual $C^*$ is a commutative Noetherian $k$-algebra.
 Then the natural maps of \cref{thm coalg KT to alg KT} and \cref{corollary: inverse map K(C^*) to K(C)} are inverse to each other and induce a natural equivalence of commutative ring spectra: